moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 - Net ARR >$50K
 - Stage: 3+ (potentially 2+)

-### Commercial SA Win/Lost Retro

-Quarterly review of wins and losses to identify patterns and things we can do to keep winning, prevent losses, and improve GitLab as a product.
-Encourage everyone to try to add at least one thing.

 #### Structure

 - Win/Lost Retros are hosted the first week of each quarter